 - Clearly convey their understanding of biology through written and oral communication.

-- Describe the interrelationships between science and society, including the role of ethics in scientific research
+- Describe the interrelationship between science and society, including the role of ethics in scientific research

-Students looking to careers as an elementary or secondary school teacher, with a background in biological sciences, have several options available.
+Students looking to careers as an elementary or secondary school teacher, with a background in biological sciences, should contact the Dept. of Education.

-Students who earn 18 or more credit hours in select department courses can earn a Minor in Biology.
+Students can earn a Minor in Biology by passing 18 or more credit hours in select department courses .

-All degree programs require the completion of required courses, general education requirements, and additional free electives to total a minimum of 122 semester hours, including physical education and foreign language.
+All degree program options require the completion of required courses, general education requirements, and additional free electives to total a minimum of 122 semester hours, including physical education and foreign language.
 Students should contact their academic advisor about meeting these requirements.
-Downloadable program planning sheets may be found at the Forms webpage.
-Descriptions of undergraduate biology courses are available online.
+Downloadable program option planning sheets may be found at the Forms webpage.
+Descriptions of undergraduate biology courses are available at the online Undergraduate Catalog.